carterax/crowdship/docs/CampaignFactory.md

 ### pauseCampaign
-> Pauses the factory, it halts all transactions in the factory
+> Pauses the factory, halts all transactions in the factory

 #### Declaration
 ```solidity